Some are free, some are not, but all are valuable!

 1 – Get our free email newsletters.
 Each week, we each write and send a personal email to you and 3,500 rural friends like you.
 We write about how to make your town a special kind of place.
 Many of our best ideas make their first appearance in the newsletters.
 Sign up here for free.

 2 – Bring us in for a keynote, workshop or speech.
 Your event deserves real rural speakers who will fit right in with your people and still bring practical steps that work for small towns.
 We don’t just talk about rural issues; we live them.
 We’ve spoken at hundreds of events from the local to the international.
 See Becky’s speaking details here and Deb’s speaking details here.

 3 – Make the most of our visit with an Embedded Community Experience.
 More than just showing up to speak, we want to get to know your town.
-We’ll come to town, walk through downtown with you, point out potential and help you see the specific steps you can take to make meaningful change.
+Deb’s our expert on this.
+She’ll come to town, walk through downtown with you, point out potential and help you see the specific steps you can take to make meaningful change.
 It’s not about gathering ideas or building consensus.
 It’s about unleashing people to take action.
 Spoiler alert: we end up falling in love with every town we experience this way.
-Learn more about our Embedded Community Experience.
+Learn more about Deb’s Embedded Community Experience.

 4 – Join us for the webinar of the month.
 Once a month, we lead a webinar that isn’t like any other webinar you’ve seen.
 It’s a video broadcast where you see our faces.
 We keep it lively and interesting.
 We take questions and interact with you.
 We give you two weeks after the live event to catch the replay.
 To get even more from it, bring a group of your local folks together and hold a watch party.
 Check out this month’s webinar here.